tkent198/hydraulic_wetro/README.md

 Urban flooding is a major hazard worldwide, brought about by intense rainfall and often exacerbated by the built environment.
 The tabletop flood-demonstrator Wetropolis illustrates in an idealised modelling environment how extreme hydro-climatic events can cause flooding of a city due to peaks in river levels and groundwater following intense rainfall.
 It aims to conceptualise the science of flooding in a way that is accessible to and directly engages the public and also provides a scientific testbed for flood modelling, control and mitigation, and data assimilation.
 As such, it is useful to the scientist, industrial practitioner, and general public.

 ### A brief description of Wetropolis
 Physically, it comprises a winding river channel with parallel canal, a reservoir for water storage, a porous flow cell (analogous to a moor) with observable groundwater flow, and random rainfall, which may or may not lead to flooding in the idealised urban area of Wetropolis.
-The main river channel has three π-degree bends and one (π/4)-degree bend and is fed by water flowing into the domain at an upstream entry and leaving the domain at the downstream exit.
-The river bed is sloping down (uniformly with gradient 1 in 100); the river cross-sectional area is rectangular and uniform, and flanked on one side by a sloping flood plain outside of the urban area.
+The main river channel has three π-degree bends and one (π/2)-degree bend and is fed by water flowing into the domain at an upstream entry and leaving the domain at the downstream exit.
+The river bed is sloping down (uniformly with gradient 1 in 100).
+The river cross-sectional area is rectangular and uniform below a certain threshold height; outside of the urban area and above this threshold, it is flanked on one side by a sloping flood plain.
 Through the urban area, the rectangular channel is flanked on both sides by flat rectangular plains of higher elevation than the regular river channel, i.e., the cross-sectional area is T-shaped.
 Water enters the main channel in three places: (i) the upstream inflow, generally kept constant; (ii) overflow of a groundwater cell (or "moor") with porous material and fed by random daily rainfall; and (iii) overflow from a reservoir, also fed by random daily rainfall.
 The two overflows can be placed in three different spots along the river: upstream, midstream or downstream just before the city plain.
 The set-up is displayed in plan-view (below left) and in action at Confluence 2018, Leeds (below right).

 Plan view            |  In action :-------------------------:|:-------------------------: